Ktzi'ot Prison: Conditions in 1991

 – two hours of volleyball were allowed a day, but only for ten prisoners at a time.

 Up to B'Tselem's 1992 visit 28 prisoners had been killed by their fellow inmates.

 The report states that "conditions in the facility were illegal and inhuman" and described the solitary confinement area as "human chicken coops."
 B'Tselem called for the entire camp to be closed down.
 The 1992 visit was the last time the human rights group was allowed to see inside any Israeli prison.

-The reopened prison
+Reopening 2002

 According to information gathered by Defence for Children International (DCI), the prison reopened in April 2002.
 It consisted of four sections made up of four units, with another half section opened in October 2002.
 Each unit was surrounded by a five-meter wall and contained three tents.
 The tents were designed for under twenty men but usually contained more.
-Each unit had three toilets and was issued with 1 liter of chlorine every 20 days.
+Each unit had three toilets and was issued with one liter of chlorine every 20 days.

 According to DCI, the main problems were: